Latitude-Financial/woocommerce-latitudepay-genoapay/readme.txt

 = 2.0.3 =

-* Add configurations to toggle payment snippets at product and cart pages
+* Add configurations to toggle (opt-in / opt-out) payment snippets at product and cart pages
 * Fix style issue on Genoapay popup